mahiman12/git-cmds/multipe-accounts.md

     ```git@github-mahiman.com:mahiman12/git-cmds.git /path/to/directory```

 Done!
 Good to Go!
-Thanks you!
+Thank you!